-The purpose of the Department of Education is to provide courses that lead to California State Multiple and Single Subject Teaching Credentials and Association of Christian Schools International Teaching Certificates.
+The purpose of the Department of Education is to provide courses that lead to California State Multiple and Single Subject Teaching Credentials.
 To this end, the Department oversees the Teacher Credential Program (TCP), a one-year post-graduate program that leads to a California SB 2042 Multiple Subject or Single Subject Preliminary Credential.
 In addition, the Department of Education is responsible for and advises students in the Liberal Studies major.